-One cautionary note, however, is that not all states look upon waivers of jury trials as kindly as Texas.
+However, one cautionary note is that not all states look upon waivers of jury trials as kindly as Texas.
 While New York law will generally enforce waivers, other states like California and Georgia may not.
-16For instance, California has specific constitutional limitations on when a jury trial may be waived and those provisions are fairly strictly construed by the California courts.
-17
+For instance, California has specific constitutional limitations on when a jury trial may be waived and those provisions are fairly strictly construed by the California courts.